Kryptos1015/EpicGames-WeeklyFree/README.md

 # Keep Or Yeet
- Fetches EpicGames free weekly games and determines whether to download them depending on user game preferences.
+ Fetches EpicGames free weekly games, sends you a Discord message asking if you'd like to download them.
+ If yes, gives you the option to remind at a certain time.